 BALTIMORE -- Sixty-eight percent of respondents to "Consumer Trends 2000," the annual study by the Food Marketing Institute, said they buy natural and organic items in their primary supermarket, while 19% buy them in a specialty market, which includes the "supernaturals" like Fresh Fields.
 Janice Jones, research manager for FMI, Washington, D.C., gave newly pulled organic shopping facts at a session at the recent Natural Products Expo here to an audience evenly divided between retailers and ...

 REGISTER TO VIEW THIS ARTICLE - Register for a Free Account

 Registering for content on Supermarket News will give youINSTANTaccess to invaluable articles and media content that industry professionals rely on.
 You will have access to our special reports, feature articles, and industry analysis.
 It’sFREE, easy and quick.
-What are you waiting for!In addition you will also receive a complimentary copy of SN's salary survey sent to you by email.
+What are you waiting for!In addition you will also receive complimentary access to the SN salary survey data tables.

 Attention Paid Print Subscribers: While you have already been grantedfreeaccess to SNwe ask that youregister now.We promise it will only take a few minutes!
 Or visit your profile and add your print magazine account number and zip code.